More Tax Tips for Freelancers and Contract Employees

 But that doesn't mean that you don't get a little something out of it come tax season.
 As a self-employed person, you can contribute up to 25 percent of your net earnings from self-employment -- to a max of $52,000 in 2014 -- to a Simplified Employee Pension (SEP) IRA.
 You can also contribute up to $12,000 to a SIMPLE IRA if you're a sole proprietor [source: IRS].
 All those provide above-the line deductions, and some other IRA accounts will be able to be deducted up to a certain amount [source: Fishman].

 1: Employ the Kiddies

 OK, you've waited this long, so now it's time we gave you self-employed independent contractors the best, and perhaps most absurd, tax tip of all: Hire your babies.
 Need some help transcribing meetings?
 Surely little Susie will do it for $5 an hour.
 Need to paint the office?
 Timmy's cheap.
 Heck, maybe you can convince Sally to file your taxes for you!

 It's not just that your kids are easily manipulated and always around.
 It's that you can deduct their wages on your Schedule C (business profit and loss) form.
 If they're under 18, they're exempt from Social Security tax, and if they're under 21, they don't have to pay Federal Unemployment Tax either.
 They probably won't have to pay taxes at all if they're not scamming you out of too much money -- and that money you're paying them isn't counting toward your taxable income either.
 Just remember that you do have to pay reasonable wages.
 But hey, no need to be a scrooge: You can even contribute to IRAs for them.

-To learn more about taxes and deductions, click on the next page.
+To learn more about taxes and deductions, click below.